Part 1: Chapter 1

 “Uh, Okay, Mr. Mon- Chris.”

 He smiled.
-“Come, I’ll get the paperwork all ready for you.”
+“Come with me, I’ll get the paperwork all ready for you.”

 He ushered me to the elevator and once inside, he pulled a swipe card from his inner pocket, swiped it, and pressed a button to go to the twentieth floor.

-“Anything on above the fifteenth floor requires a key card to be accessed.
-You’ll get one soon.”
+“Anything on or above the fifteenth floor requires a key card to be accessed.
+You’ll get a temporary one until human resources sets yours up with your photo identification.”

 I nodded, “Alrighty.”